 It was such a simple moment, but a signal for what we can expect to happen with far greater frequency.
 For businesses on the move, finding and keeping great talent is hard, and so leaders are turning inward, to their own well-established and qualified networks to land the right people.
-As we fight for job security and we shift into a far looser and less structured work arena, there is a breakthrough tactic here that will disproportionately advantage us through the 2020's.
+As we fight for job security and we shift into a far looser and less structured work arena, there's a breakthrough tactic here that will disproportionately advantage us through the 2020's.

 We're losing our networks

 The ‘new networking’ will not be merely transactional or simply functional.
-It will be about working within our existing network to establish more meaningful connections and about reconnecting with ‘dormant ties’ – such as people with whom we went to school but perhaps have not spoken to for years, our long lost university mates or our early career colleagues.
-It will involve cultivating a tribe that is connected, competent and whose members we consider to be ‘active supporters’ of each other.
-“Show me your friend-of-a-friend – and I’ll show you your future,” says networking expert, David Burkus.
+It'll be about working within our existing network to establish more meaningful connections and about reconnecting with ‘dormant ties’ – such as people with whom we went to school, but perhaps haven't spoken to for years, long-lost university mates or our early-career colleagues.
+It'll involve cultivating a tribe that's connected, competent and whose members we consider to be ‘active supporters’ of each other.
+“Show me your friend-of-a-friend – and I’ll show you your future,” says networking expert David Burkus.
 And he's right, this is a rule for networking that women need to pay close attention to.

-For many companies, the hybrid working model means rotating staff into the office a few days a month, or even less, for team discussions and collaborating.
+2. If you’re in a room, work the room, meaningfully – For many companies, the hybrid working model means rotating staff into the office a few days a month, or even less, for team discussions and collaborating.
 See this as sacred time, sacred to both you and the people who are there.
 Value your time and theirs.
 Be ‘normal’ but strategic.
 Find out who’s going to be at work and seek out the RSVP list if possible.
 This is your opportunity to spark conversations, move projects along and enhance trust.
-It’s also a window where you can establish relationships with new mentors and sponsors; so while we need to be our candid selves, we also need to have devised some kind of sensible plan to enable us to make the very most of being with peers and managers face-to-face.
-We’re already seeing new waves of COVID-19 disrupting plans to return to the office, and we can expect this to continue.
-So yes, have a great time re-connecting with colleagues, but be highly aware that this time is finite, and you may go for months before needing to have your temperature taken and swiping in.
+It’s also a window where you can establish relationships with new mentors and sponsors – so while we need to be our candid selves, we also need to have devised some kind of sensible plan to enable us to make the very most of being with peers and managers face-to-face.
+We’re already seeing new waves of the pandemic disrupting plans to return to the office, and we can expect this to continue.
+So yes, have a great time reconnecting with colleagues, but be highly aware that this time is finite – it may be months before we have the opportunity to have our temperature taken and we can 'check-in' again.

 Regardless of whether you're working or not, I challenge you to examine your existing circle and network with intention.
 Pick up the phone to a former colleague or ask a workmate for an introduction to someone you haven't met.
-You have no idea how much power, influence and support you already have.
+You've no idea how much power, influence and support you already have.

 Who is Andrea Clarke?

-Andrea is a former Washington D.C. news journalist who encourages people to be 'future fit' through writing, speaking & delivering digital programs.
-She is the author of the newly released book: 'Future Fit: How to Stay Relevant and Competitive in the Future of Work' - a finalist in the Australian Career Book Award 2019, winner of the Australian Business Book of the Year 2019 and finalist in the UK Business Book Awards 2020.
+Andrea is a former Washington DC news journalist who encourages people to be 'future fit' through writing, speaking and delivering digital programs.
+She's the author of Future fit: how to stay relevant and competitive in the future of work – a finalist in the Australian Career Book Award 2019, winner of the Australian Business Book of the Year 2019, and finalist in the UK Business Book Awards 2020.